Akuli/mantaray/README.md

 ![Screenshot](screenshot.png)

+Supported features:
+- SSL
+- SASL authentication
+- Multiple servers
+- Multiple channels
+- Private messages
+- `/me`
+- Notifications for new messages

-You can run it like this:
+You can run Mantaray like this:

     $ sudo apt install libnotify-bin   # skip this on MacOS
     $ git clone https://github.com/Akuli/mantaray